California Bond of Qualifying Individual

 This is an agreement among three parties:

-Principal – qualifying individual who is not a proprietor, a general partner, or a joint licensee
+Principal – the qualifying individual who is not a proprietor, a general partner, or a joint licensee

 Obligee – State of California